StringEpsilon/verlauf/docs/URI_Decoding.md

 # URI Decoding and encoding

+**Disclaimer: The following code is untested.
+It should work the same as path decoding in `history`, but you might need to tweak it in places.**

 If, for some reason, you rely on the old encoding and decoding behavior of History 4 and earlier, you can restore some compatibilty by adding a layer between the History instance and the HistoryAdapter you're using.

 ```ts